Residue sums for superconformal indices: Convergent residue sums

 As in the previous section, we write the Macdonald index of the $\mathcal{N}=4$ theory in terms of the $s_i$ variables.
 The expression with the full measure is given in the first line of \eqref{eq:mcd-index-suN-n=4-defn}, which we repeat here for convenience

-To understand the convergence properties of the residue sum, and potential contributions from the origin, we start with the $s_{N-1}$ integration, keeping the other $|s_i|=1$.
+To understand the convergence properties of the residue sum, and potential ``contributions from the origin'', as defined at the beginning of Section \ref{sec:conv-res-sums}, we start with the $s_{N-1}$ integration, keeping the other $|s_i|=1$.
 We separate out the $s_{N-1}$ dependence and, writing the integrand in \eqref{eq:mcd-index-suN-n=4-full} as $I_N(s_i)$, we have

 Recalling that $s_{i,j}=s_i\cdots s_j$, it is easy to see that the $s_{N-1}$ integral is of the form of a basic hypergeometric integral \eqref{eq:gen-basic-hypergeom-integral}.
 As in the case of the Schur index, the integrand has infinite towers of poles inside (and outside) the $s_{N-1}$ unit circle, which accumulate at the origin.
+Explicitly, they lie at

+where $k\in \mathbb{Z}_{\geq 0}$, and we recall that $s_{N-1,N-2}\equiv 1$.
 As reviewed in Appendix \ref{app:bas-hypgeom-int}, the convergence of the residue sum and, relatedly, the vanishing of a contribution from the origin depend on the parameters in the integrand multiplying $s^{-1}_{N-1}$.
 In particular, the $k^\text{th}$ residue in a tower of poles accumulating at the origin will be suppressed by $z^k$, with the suppression factor $z$ given in terms of the parameters of the integrand (see \eqref{eq:suppres-factor-basic-hypergeom-int}) as

 where we recall $s_{N-1,N-2}\equiv 1$.
-As explained in the appendix, this implies a divergence of the residue sum associated to the pole tower, and moreover that the contribution from the origin cannot be argued to vanish.
-In passing, we note that the fact that $z=1$ for the Macdonald index defined with the full measure is a direct generalization of ellipticity of the Schur index integrand with the full measure.
+As explained in the appendix, this implies a divergence of the residue sum associated to the pole tower, and moreover that the ``contribution from the origin'' cannot be argued to vanish.
+The fact that $z=1$ with the full measure is a direct generalization of ellipticity of the Schur index integrand defined with the full measure.

 We are thus led to study the Macdonald index with the reduced measure.
 The index is then expressed as